 DISTANCE: The Belmont Stakes is run over a distance of a mile and a half and few, if any, three year olds will have had prior experience in such a long race.
 In light of this fact, a handicapper has to make some educated guesses about which horses will be able to handle the distance so you can bet on Belmont Stakes accordingly.

 In some cases, you’ll be able to get an idea about a horse’s ability to handle increased distances by looking at the first two Triple Crown races – the Kentucky Derby and Preakness Stakes.
-For horse racing fans, the daddy of all horse races is coming in November 2012.
-So don’t miss the opportunity to bet on Breeders Cup World Championship race.
 The Derby is run at a mile and a quarter, while the Preakness is a mile and 3/16ths.
 Depending on how a horse has been prepared for his three year old campaign, these distances may be longer than anything he’s run in the past.
 That being said, the extra quarter mile is a very significant jump and it’s not safe to assume that just because a horse handled a mile and a quarter that he’ll have the same ability at the longer distance.
 This horse race is still the biggest after Kentucky Derby and year after year this race gains more popularity than any other horse race.
 It’s a proven fact that Belmont Stakes betting has increased enormously over the years and continues to impress the fellow horse bettors.
 The Belmont horse race is today and don’t miss out the opporutnity to bet on your favorite horse.

 For that reason, most handicappers turn to pedigree for Belmont Stakes betting to get some idea of how a horse will handle the long distance.
 Like many components of horse racing, certain traits are common from one generation to the next.
 The horse’s sire and/or dame are obviously the most important ancestors to consider, but in some cases it’s worth looking further back in the bloodline.
 Some horses are ‘bred to distance’ and are usually a better candidate than one without a lineage of success at long races that put a premium on endurance.
 It’s very important to look at the first two legs of Triple Crown in order to find the best horse to bet on.